dhairs/College-Notes/Clubs/Longhorn Racing Electric/2024-2025 Architecture Proposal.md

 1. Remove PDU board
 	1. HVC should stay — isoSPI for BMBs
 	2. HVC connects to car with can and can control 24V power to rest of the car
+2. 22 Gauge wire to all fans
+	1. Each fan on average pulls ~1W — At max speed assume RAD fans ~10W
+	2. Current needed is 15W (leeway) / 24V $\approx$ 0.625A.
+Very comfortable for 22 gauge until ~50 ft.
+	3.